Satenik-Ba/react-movie-search-app/README.md

 - update username/password
 - delete account

-# T0 Run the web app
+# To run the web app

 - Make sure to have node and npm installed
 - Clone the repository